leapicard/DGINN/README.md

 | duplication       | \(codon\) alignment, gene tree, species tree | Fasta, newick, newick |
 | recombination     | \(codon\) alignment                          | Fasta                 |
 | positiveSelection | codon alignment, gene tree                   | Fasta, gene tree      |

+File order must be respected and follow the one indicated in this table.

 Though codon alignments are not technically necessary for the phyml, duplication and recombination steps, they are for positiveSelection.
 Thus, starting at steps upstream of positiveSelection with non codon alignments will probably lead to failure at the positiveSelection step.